Gladhouse

 Getting Here

-On Bike: Gladhouse Reservoir is a 15-minute cycle away from the B6372 stretch of National Cycle Network Route 1.
-Find a route on the National Cycle Network.
+By Bike: Gladhouse Reservoir is just a 15-minute cycle from the B6372, which connects to National Cycle Network Route 1.
+You can plan your journey using the National Cycle Network to find the best route.

-By Car: Head south on the A701 which can be accessed from Edinburgh city and The City of Edinburgh Bypass.
-After the Gowkley Moss roundabout, keep left onto the B7026 following signs for Auchendinny.
-After three miles, turn left onto the B6372 following signs for Gladhouse to the reservoir.
+By Car: From Edinburgh, head south on the A701, accessible from the Edinburgh City Centre or the City of Edinburgh Bypass.
+After the Gowkley Moss roundabout, take the left exit onto the B7026, following signs for Auchendinny.
+Continue for three miles, then turn left onto the B6372, following signs to Gladhouse Reservoir.

-Unfortunately, there are currently no public transport routes to the reservoir.
+Public Transport: Unfortunately, there are currently no public transport routes to Gladhouse Reservoir.

 Facilities